eaglenest12/eaglenest12/README.md

 <p align="center">
   <div align="left" width="80%">
-    Excellent reputation for resolving problems and improving customer satisfaction.
-Experienced Web, Mobile, Blockchain Developing with over 5 years of experience in Software Industry managing multimillion dollar.
-To seek and maintain a full-time position that offers professional challenges utilizing interpersonal skills, excellent time management and problem-solving skills.
-Hardworking and driven to work quickly and effectively on projects in all types of environments.
+    As a seasoned Lead Blockchain Engineer with a robust seven-year track record, I have honed my expertise in developing and deploying decentralized applications and infrastructure on the Ethereum and Solana platforms.
+My professional journey is marked by a relentless pursuit of knowledge, ensuring I remain at the forefront of blockchain technology advancements.
+Known for my exceptional problem-solving skills, I skillfully tackle challenges, turning them into chances for development and enhancement.
+Now, I am looking for a new opportunity where I can leverage my deep technical knowledge and leadership abilities to contribute to a company's success in the dynamic field of blockchain technology.
+My goal is to join an organization that values innovation, encourages professional growth, and fosters a culture of excellence.
   </div>
   <div>
     <h3 align="left">Skill Set</h3>
-    <p><b>- Front-End: </b> HTML, CSS, JQuery, Bootstrap, React, Vue, Angular, Next, Nuxt, MUI, TailwindCSS, ... </p>
+    <p><b>- Front-End: </b> HTML, CSS, JQuery, Bootstrap, React, Vue, Next, Nuxt, MUI, TailwindCSS, ... </p>
     <p>
       <a href="/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a>
       <a href="#" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/typescript/typescript-original.svg" alt="typescript" width="40" height="40"/> </a>